• Skip to main content

 • Example #3: how to say “artist” in Japanese

-• Summary: geijutsu vs bijutsu
+• Summary: geijutsu vs. bijutsu

 Definition and meaning of “geijutsu”

-First of all, let me start with the definition and meaning of “geijutsu”.
+Let me start with the definition and meaning of “geijutsu”.

-Its definition and meaning are quite simple and clear, I think.
-To understand this word a bit more clearly, however, let me explain its kanji characters in detail, one by one.
+The definition and meaning are simple and clear.
+To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 • 芸 : a kanji character often used to mean ‘art’, ‘performance’, or ‘acting’ in Japanese.